Finnoy Travel - Travel Stories and Reviews

 Employee Rights Advice for Immigrants in Finland

-As an immigrant employee in Finland, it's good to know that you have access to the employee rights advisory service from which you can raise your concerns or problems related to work such as employment contracts, wages or working hours which will be answered by a lawyer.
+As an immigrant employee in Finland, it's good to know that you have access to the employee rights advisory service from which you can raise your concerns or problems related to work, such as employment contracts, wages or working hours, which a lawyer will answer.
 This service is being provided for free by the Central Organisation of Finnish Trade Unions, SAK.
 You can use the service even if you are not an official trade union member.
-The service is provided in Finnish or English by contacting them by phone or email.
+The service is in Finnish or English; you can contact them by phone or email.

 Where to Start?